RobertWrithe/startnow-react200-movie-finder/README.md

-# React/Redux Movie Finder
+# notIMDb (React/Redux Movie Finder)

-A simple application for looking up movie data.
+A simple application for looking up movie data that is definitely not an IMDb clone.
 An exercise in using Redux and React Router.